Skip to navigation Skip to content

 2

-Allocation of manual review + Read more ...
+Allocation of rate review + Read more ...

-When allocated a manual review, check the customer's circumstances.
+When allocated a State care rate manual review or DOC, check the customer's circumstances.
 This check should include, but not be limited to:

 • Benefit status, for any changes to their payment:

-• If payment was cancelled with a date of event before the review date, complete the review and add a Display on Access (DOA) DOC to the customer's record advising the review must be actioned if payment is claimed again.
+• If payment was cancelled with a date of event before the review date, complete the review/ activity and add a Display on Access (DOA) DOC to the customer's record advising the review must be actioned if payment is claimed again.
 Procedure ends here

-• If payment was suspended within the previous 13 weeks, complete the review and add a DOA DOC to the customer's record advising the review must be actioned if payment is restored.
+• If payment was suspended within the previous 13 weeks, complete the review/ activity and add a DOA DOC to the customer's record advising the review must be actioned if payment is restored.
 Procedure ends here

 • Address Details (AD)/Accommodation Details (AC) screens, to ensure the customer has not returned to live with their parent/s

 • Independent/Homeless/Away From Home Summary (NIHS) screen, for any changes to independence.
-If the customer has been granted another independence criterion with a date of event before the review date and is receiving the away from home rate, complete the review.
+If the customer has been granted another independence criterion with a date of event before the review date and is receiving the away from home rate, complete the review/ activity.
 Procedure ends here

 • Document List (DL) screen, for previous discussion about the supported/unsupported rate